-The Broken Arrow Fire Department will begin offering monthly CPR training classes free for members of the community in August 2018.
+Since August 2018, the Broken Arrow Fire Department offers monthly CPR training classes free for members of the community.

-The first classes are scheduled for Aug.
-23, Sept.
-18, Oct.
-17 and Nov.
-15, 2018.
+Upcoming classes are listed on the registration link below.
 Each class is limited to 20 people and will be filled on a first-come, first-served basis.
 At this time, classes are limited to ages 10 and older.

 Classes will be held at 6 p.m. at the Broken Arrow Police and Fire Training Center, 4205 E Omaha St. in northeast Broken Arrow.

 BAFD began these classes for community groups, families, babysitters and anyone else interested in learning how to save a life.
 With the launch of the PulsePoint app in October 2017, the Broken Arrow Fire Department has been encouraging everyone to learn CPR so we can have citizen life savers available whenever they’re needed.

 What is PulsePoint?